testspeedpay/Git-Real/ReadMe.txt

-local change is removed.this change is from server
+local change is removed.this change irerrerrererer